Let’s unite, make Nigeria great — Senate President - Vanguard News

 In a speech, Kalu expressed gratitude to his guests, which included some members of NASS, Gov. Dave Umahi of Ebonyi and Gov. Ifeanyi Ugwuanyi of Enugu.

-He thanked them for always identifying with his family, saying that they stood with him during his trying times.
+He thanked them for always identifying with his family, saying that they stood with him during his trial times.

 He said that his family members decided to mark the anniversary of their father’s death, because “it was his will that we should not hold burial ceremony for him when he is dead.”